webpack/webpack.js.org/.github/ISSUE_TEMPLATES/documentation_request.md

 ---
 name: Documentation request
-about: Create a documentation request for a new feature or functioanlity change.
+about: Create a documentation request for a new feature or functionality change.

 ---